Discover la Befana story with us!

-Will la Befana come to your house tomorrow night?
+Will la Befana come to your house tonight?
 And what will she bring you: sweets or coal?

-The story of la befana is also, I believe, pretty funny: like with all old traditions, there are a few different versions of it, but the one below is one of the better known.
+La befana story is also, I believe, pretty funny: like with all old traditions, there are a few different versions of it, but the one below is one of the better known.

 La befana story: all about Italy’s Christmas witch

 La Befana is an old lady or, most precisely, a witch: she is represented as an old and skinny woman, wrinkly and with a big curved nose, and she is probably originally from a very cold place since she goes around dressed in rags, with many many layers of woolen scarves one of top of the other to keep her warm.
 Like all witches, she has magical powers and in particular, she is able to fly with the help, as you may have guessed, of an old broomstick.